ReMGo

 Why did we do it?

-Technology and innovation influence society in many different ways.
-In the area of mobility, for example, means of transportation can determine which schools are accessible or how independently people can move around.
 On a global level, mobility also plays a central role in the fight against climate change and for the future of coming generations.
-Our research goal was to better understand the social and legal implications of mobility innovations and to ensure that those who are affected by these innovations - be it through new roads, apps or means of transportation - are adequately considered.
+Our research goal was to better understand the social and legal impacts of mobility innovations.

 Alina Weiss